Table of Contents

 Classic Hodgkin’s lymphoma

-Classic Hodgkin’s lymphoma accounts for 95 %.
+Classic Hodgkin’s lymphoma accounts for 95% of all cases.
 It is divided into 4 subtypes:

 - Nodular sclerosing Hodgkin’s lymphoma (60–80%): The nodular sclerosing form is characterized by nodular infiltrates and collagen scar.
-In addition, the typical binucleate so-called lacunar cells, which are a subspecies of the HRS cells.
-This form especially affects young female patients with a mediastinal and supraclavicular infestation.
+In addition, the typical, binucleate so-called lacunar cells, which are a subspecies of the HRS cells are found in young female patients with a mediastinal and supraclavicular infestation.

-- Mixed type 15 – 30 %: this form is common in patients in the second peak incidence.
+- Mixed type (15–30%): The mixed form is common in patients in their second peak incidence.
 Men are affected more often than women by this form, and the infestation is typically cervical or abdominal.

 - Lymphocyte-poor type (1–2%): The lymphocyte-poor type involves anaplastic large cells with mitosis and few lymphocytes.
-This rare form is typical in patients at an advanced age with a manifestation of lymphoma in the abdomen.
+This rare form is typically seen in patients at an advanced age and is associated with abdominal manifestations of lymphoma.

 Nodular lymphocyte-predominant Hodgkin’s lymphoma

 Treatments for Hodgkin’s Disease

-Three prognostic and therapeutic groups in Hodgkin’s disease patients
+Three prognostic and therapeutic groups of Hodgkin’s disease patients